 - Alaska Wildlife Notebook Series: The Alaska Wildlife Notebook Series features encyclopedic information on more than 150 animals.

-- Alaska’s Wild Wonders: A new educational publication for older elementary students about Alaska’s wildlife and wild lands.
+- Alaska's Wild Wonders: A new educational publication geared for mid to upper elementary students about Alaska's wildlife and habitats.

 - Wildlife Safety: These resources will help teach you and your students how to be safe around potentially dangerous wildlife such as bears, moose and wolves.